 You Can Expect a High Level of Care

 To be clear, telemedicine for mental health is not “the next best thing” to an in-office appointment.
 Patients can and should expect the same level of care when they’re meeting with their clinician by phone or video as they do face-to-face, according to both Dr. Yellowlees and Edgar.

 For example, you and your clinician will continue to set goals and have an agenda for each session.
 Your clinician will take notes and keep your medical record updated.
 With a few exceptions based on federal and state rules, your clinician is also able to prescribe new medications and order refills.

 If your clinician recommends pharmacogenetic (PGx) testing to help personalize your medication plan, you can do it in the comfort of your home with Genomind’s PGx test.
-Genomind uniquely offers express overnight shipping to and from your home with complimentary pickup.
+Genomind uniquely offers 2 day shipping to you and a complimentary return shipping label.

 Genomind’s test, which requires a prescription, looks at 24 genes related to mental health treatment.
 It provides guidance across 10+ mental health conditions and 130+ medications to help your clinician determine:

 - Which medications may be more likely to be effective

 - Which medications may have side effects